Reasons to choose Wilson Browne

-Businesses are generally prohibited from discriminating against an employee on the basis of their age
+Businesses (including charities and not for profit organisations) are generally prohibited from discriminating against an employee on the basis of their age.

-For example, choosing not to interview a candidate because their application suggests they are nearing retirement age is discriminatory.
+For example, a business or charity choosing not to interview a candidate because their application suggests they are nearing retirement age is discriminatory.
 However, unlike other forms of discrimination, in certain circumstances, a business may be able to justify treating employees differently because of their age.

-A business is allowed to provide benefits which reward long service.
+A business (or charity or not for profit organisation) is allowed to provide benefits which reward long service.
 For example, service-based rewards such as:

 - Extra days’ holiday.